textpattern/textpattern.github.io/development/textpattern-source-code-repositories.md

 ## Source code options

-The current stable release, the latest bleeding-edge nightlies, and the old legacy packages are all available.
+The current stable release, the latest bleeding-edge development code, and the old legacy packages are all available.

 ### Production release

 The production release - or *latest stable release* - is for the average user who wants the most secure version of Textpattern available.
 They are terminal branches (or 'snapshots') from the master repo at particular development milestones.
 When new production releases are available, the previous release becomes obsolete in terms of developer support, so always update your Textpattern installations to the latest stable release when they're available.

-* [.zip file download](http://textpattern.com/latest.zip) (an immediate .zip package download from textpattern.com, no messing around)
+* [Zip file download](http://textpattern.com/latest.zip) (an immediate .zip package download from textpattern.com, no messing around)
 * [Zip package options](http://textpattern.com/download/) (choose either `.zip` or `.tar.gz`, as you prefer)

 ### Development branch